 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 143,396, 55,633 total housing units (homes and apartments), and a median house value of $93,019, house prices in Syracuse are some of the most affordable in New York as well as the nation.
+With 142,749 people, 55,633 houses or apartments, and a median cost of homes of $95,208, house prices in Syracuse are some of the most affordable in New York as well as the nation.

 Single-family detached homes are the single most common housing type in Syracuse, accounting for 38.77% of the city's housing units.
 Other types of housing that are prevalent in Syracuse include duplexes, homes converted to apartments or other small apartment buildings ( 28.98%), large apartment complexes or high rise apartments ( 27.66%), and a few row houses and other attached homes ( 4.31%).

 Syracuse is dominated by renter-occupied one, two, or no bedrooms apartments.
 65.53% of Syracuse's dwellings are rentals.